paladinshiva/FreeSSM/README.txt

 --------------------------------------------------------------------------------

-1. LICENCE:
+1. LICENSE:

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-You should have received a copy of the GNU General Public License along with this program (see file LICENCE.txt).
+You should have received a copy of the GNU General Public License along with this program (see file LICENSE.txt).
 If not, see <http://www.gnu.org/licenses/>.

 The use of this program is AT YOUR OWN RISK.
 The author is NOT LIABLE FOR ANY EFFECTS caused by usage, including UNEXPECTED VEHICLE BEHAVIOR or DAMAGES.